 I have just finished the tutorial and am ready to begin, what should I do first?

 The first thing you should do is close the tutorial and create a new project.
 The tutorial was designed to be an interactive way to learn Scrivener, and is thus a fully editable project.
-However you will want to create a new project file for your first endeavour, either using one of the handy demonstration templates, or starting with a blank slate.
+However you will want to create a new project file for your first endeavour, either using one of our built-in templates, or begin from scratch with the Blank template.

 To create a new project, select "New Project..." from the File menu and complete the short wizard.
 This will save a project file into your Documents folder (though you can change this location if you like).
 The project templates can be useful for starting a new project, but most likely you'll come up with your own designs and when you do, they can be saved as templates for future projects.